DHTMLX/docs-spreadsheet/docs/excel_import_export.md

 ---
-sidebar_label: Excel Import/Export
+sidebar_label: Excel import/export
 title: JavaScript Spreadsheet - Excel Import/Export
 description: changetext
 ---

-# Excel Import/Export
+# Excel import/export

 ## Import from Excel

-You can load data from an Excel file into SpreadSheet.
+You can load data from an Excel file into Spreadsheet.
 There is quite a simple way to do this:

 1\.
 Click the **Import** button in the toolbar and select *Microsoft Excel (.xlsx)*